COVID-19 Student Loan Relief Programs: Who Qualifies for Help?

 How does this impact Public Student Loan Forgiveness?

-Are you currently working to achieve 120 qualifying PLSF payments?
+Are you currently working to achieve 120 qualifying PSLF payments?
 A fantastic feature of the CARES Act is that it allows the suspension period to count as six payments.

 You won’t lose your qualification through the suspension.
 Just make sure not to refinance your student loans as you will lose that privilege.